ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/react-hooks/index.md

 All examples in the documentation use `useState` for Column Definitions.
 However all code snippets in the documentation leave these hooks out for easier reading.

 It is also possible to define Columns using HTML Markup.
 We do not recommend this.
 This is for the same reason as above, in that each time the parent component is rendered, a new set of Column Definitions is created and passed to the grid, potentially resetting state of the Columns.
+By providing Column Definitions via JavaScript and via a grid property and using React Hooks `useState` and / or `useMemo`), provides control on when new Column Definitions are provided to the grid.

 ```jsx
 // do NOT define Columns in HTML like this